-Abdominoplasty, often called a “tummy tuck”, is a very popular cosmetic surgery performed in the United States.
-Tummy tucks help flatten and sculpt the abdomen, shape the waistline, and improve the three dimensional contour of the trunk by removing excess skin, thinning the fatty deposits, and tightening muscles.
+Abdominoplasty often called a “tummy tuck,” is a very popular cosmetic surgery performed in the United States.
+Tummy tucks help flatten and sculpt the abdomen, shape the waistline, and improve the three-dimensional contour of the trunk by removing excess skin, thinning the fatty deposits, and tightening muscles.
 Pregnancy and weight loss are common precursors to an abdominoplasty.
-Dr. Trussler offers multiple abdominoplasty techniques which can be applied to whatever type of abdominal contouring complaint you have.
+Dr. Trussler offers multiple abdominoplasty techniques in Austin, Texas, which can be applied to whatever type of abdominal contouring complaint you have.

 Endoscopic Abdominoplasty is a minimally invasive technique using two small incisions to tighten central muscle laxity to flatten and shape the abdomen.
 Only a small amount of skin is removed, usually at a previous C-section scar.

 Mini-Abdominoplasty is designed for the patient with only lower abdominal skin laxity.
 The procedure is performed through a lower abdominal incision to remove excess skin below the umbilicus (belly button) and tighten the central abdominal muscles.

 Full Abdominoplasty is a contouring procedure which will address upper and lower skin excess, as well as fatty deposits along the waistline and muscle laxity.
 The procedure is performed through a lower abdominal incision to remove excess skin above and below the umbilicus (belly button) and tighten the central abdominal muscles.
 Liposuction is commonly applied to help sculpt the abdomen.